AnestLarry/Simserver/Readme.md

 * `-h` The above help tips are displayed.
 * `-v` Print the binary version.
 * `-ls` Open ls mode.
-  - `ip:port/dl/ls/folderPath` Open this URL to view the file list corresponding to the path.
+  - `ip:port/api/dl/ls/folderPath` Open this URL to view the file list corresponding to the path.
     * `folderPath` It is a path for your folder.
       - `C:\\Users\\Administrator\\Desktop` Example for win.
       - `/home/root/desktop` Example for Linux.
-* `-dls` Open dls mode.(dls: `ls` with download function)
-    - `ip:port/dl/dls/folderPath` Open this URL to get the file list corresponding with download link to the path.

 * `-upload` Open upload mode.
   - `ip:port/upload/` Open this URL to get the upload page.
 It can upload lots of files once.
     * It will change upload file's extension name.